These Southern Side Dishes Will (Almost) Make You Forget the Turkey on Thanksgiving

 Vitamix is now offering special discounts on their popular Vitamix models: C- and G- Series, Certified Reconditioned S30, and Certified Reconditioned Standard Programs Machine.
 Use the URL and discount code below and find your culinary voice with Vitamix.
 Vitamix is now offering special discounts on their popular Vitamix models: C- and G- Series, Certified Reconditioned S30, and Certified Reconditioned Standard Programs Machine.
 Use the URL and discount code below and find your culinary voice with Vitamix. www.vitamix.com/CSP Promotion Code: ICEVitamix21216 Expires: December 31, 2017

-Want to master these Southern specialties and more with Chef Robert?
+Want to master these Southern specialties and more?
 Click here to learn about ICE’s Culinary Arts program.